Calibration and Installation

 Here, I am checking the calibration for CT2.

-This sensor channel would normally have a bobbin-type CT rather than a clip-on one.
+NB.
+The CT2 channel would normally have a bobbin-type CT rather than a clip-on one.

 Various points in the above photo are worthy of note:

 - To get the values for CT2 to be displayed, rather than those for CT1, I've plugged an external switch onto the 2-pin "mode" connector.
 This switch is in the closed state.
 If I were to open the switch, the displayed value would return to 0.000 because there is no sensor at the CT1 port.

 - The displayed value of 2.209 kW is rather high for my 2 kW heater.
 That's because I'm using the default value of 0.05 for powerCal_diverted.
 For this board, and all similar ones that I've assembled to date, the correct value is closer to 0.045.
 This change in cal value would cause the displayed value to be reduced to nine tenths of the value seen here, i.e. 1.988 kW.

 - The board that I'm testing has the extra pair of logic chips (ICs 3 & 4).
 The calibration sketch must therefore include the "#define PIN_SAVING_HARDWARE" statement.
 If those two ICs were absent, the #define statement would need to be commented out.

 - The 4-digit display will only appear the right way up if the the main board is orientated with the ribbon cable outlet at its top.
 In all other orientations, the ribbon cable will need to include an appropriate bend.

 - Not shown in the photo, but if the measured power is negative, alternate values are suppressed.
 This gives a flashing appearance at the display.
 Every value, however, can be seen at the Serial monitor along with a '-' sign when appropriate.